 Get a Snapshot of Their Average Day

-Find out Where They Go for Info
+Find Out Where They Go for Info

-Gather Donation Details
+Gather Purchase Details

 Give Each Persona an Identity